RenegadeMinds/testbed/Atomic Transactions.md

 ## Gather Data for the Atomic Transaction

 Prior to creating the transaction for Alice and Bob to sign, we must gather some information.
 At this point we are working on the Bob computer/node.

+The data we want is:

+- txid
+- vout
+- address

+For both Alice and Bob.

 Bob will get Alice's name and the data we need with the name_show RPC command.